FAQs

 Yes, an appeal can be made against the approved medical specialist but must be made within 28 days of receipt of the medical assessment.
 You can only appeal on the following basis: –

-Once an appeal is lodged with the Workers Compensation Commission, the matter is referred to an appeal panel consisting of 2 approved medical specialists and one Arbitrator.
+Once an appeal is lodged with the PIC, the matter is referred to an appeal panel consisting of 2 approved medical specialists and one legal Member.
 The medical appeal panel reviews the documents and decides whether the matter can be: –

 The Appeal Panel then makes a new decision which can confirm the prior determination or make any change they think is necessary.

-You will be asked to attend medical examinations by your law and the insurance company.
+You will be asked to attend medical examinations by your lawyer and the insurance company.

 The purpose of the medical examination is for a suitably qualified doctor to provide an opinion concerning your injury in respect of the following: